Cirkit Designer Logo

 Pin Configuration and Descriptions

-Wire 1 Connect to the positive terminal of the power supply or control circuit
+Wire 1 Connects to the positive or negative terminal of the power supply.

-Wire 2 Connect to the negative terminal of the power supply or control circuit
+Wire 2 Connects to the opposite terminal of the power supply.

 Usage Instructions

-1. Power Supply: Ensure the valve is powered by a compatible voltage source (e.g., 12V DC or 24V AC).
-Use a regulated power supply to avoid damaging the valve.
+1. Power Supply: Ensure the solenoid valve is powered by a compatible voltage source (e.g., 12V DC or 24V AC).
+Use a regulated power supply to avoid voltage fluctuations.

-3. Plumbing: Connect the inlet and outlet of the valve to the water supply and irrigation system, ensuring proper sealing to prevent leaks.
+3. Water Flow: Connect the valve's inlet and outlet to the water supply and irrigation system, ensuring proper sealing to prevent leaks.

-• Water Pressure: Ensure the water pressure is within the valve's specified range to avoid damage or malfunction.
+• Water Pressure: Ensure the water pressure is within the valve's specified range to prevent damage or malfunction.

 • Orientation: Install the valve in the correct orientation as indicated by the flow direction arrow on the body.